 Whilst London, Manchester, and Birmingham exert their dominance in the tech job markets, the city is regarded as a prospective hub of tomorrow, earning a spot in the top 10 tech cluster locations due to emerging vacancies.

-Exeter is certainly building on it’s success as a centre of science and technology with a number of data businesses in the area as well as start-ups, scale-ups and SMEs fuelling growth in the city and wider region, with the university supporting both growth and availability of skills.
+Exeter is undeniably capitalizing on its success as a hub of science and technology, with numerous data enterprises in the vicinity, along with start-ups, scale-ups, and SMEs driving growth in the city and broader region.
+The university is actively fostering both expansion and the availability of skilled professionals.

 The city remains prominent in national surveys for its technological expansion.
 Having one of the world’s largest supercomputers, run by the Met Office, is helping to attract data-hungry tech firms.

 OneServe have opened their head office at the Sky Park whilst Crowdcube have recently moved from their University’s Innovation Centre site to a new headquarters in the heart of Exeter’s professional services district.

 Another hub of support can be found at the Science Park in the city.
 Incubators encompass Being There, a collaborative robotics project involving five universities.

 Exeter and Plymouth, both in the South West, are experiencing rapid growth in their tech clusters.